 How?
 There are a lot of great resources out there.
 I got started by reading Suze Orman’s many books but if she isn’t your cup of tea, go to your local library or book store and look for a book that appeals to you (I’ve reviewed a number of personal finance books here).

 Don’t have time to read?
 If you are brand new to the topic, I have found the Popcorn Finance podcast and The Money Girl podcast episodes to be very easy to digest, and there is a huge archive of shows you can search through if you have questions about a particular topic.
-If you are ready for something more advanced, check out Better Off with Jill Schlesinger.
+If you are ready for something more advanced, check out Jill on Money with Jill Schlesinger.

 Excuse #3: I Don’t Have the Time or Anyone to Help Me Implement My Plan

 The third excuse I relied on to explain why my financial house was not in order was that I just didn’t have the time to manage it all.
 Do you know how much time it takes to roll over an IRA from an old employer?
 Or to read a profile of the fund I am invested in and identify how much I am paying in fees?
 Seriously—do you know?
 Because I didn’t.

 Turns out, when I finally got around to it, neither of these or any of the other tasks I had procrastinated doing took as long as I thought they would.
 Nor were they as hard as I thought they would be.